-- 1. for a pair of keys generated by EuroCert on qualified electronic signature creation device or qualified electronic seal creation device, that is referred to in section 6.2.1 or - 2. when a pair of keys, which meets the requirements specified in section 6.1.5, is generated in the presence of Eurocert in qualified electronic signature creation device or qualified electronic seal creation device that is under control of a subscriber.
+- 1. for a pair of keys generated by EuroCert on QSCD, or - 2. when a pair of keys, which meets the requirements specified in section 6.1.5, is generated by Subscriber in the presence of Operator in QSCD controlled by the subscriber.